 - Source–The source of the metric.
 Host, VM, etc. In contrast to some other observability platforms, this dimension is always part of the metric.

-Here’s a screenshot of the time series that is shown in the diagram above in a Wavefront chart.
+Here’s a screenshot of the time series that is shown in the diagram above in a chart.

 Time Series with Tags

 In most cases, the time series includes one or more tags to allow a more fine-grained analysis.
-The Wavefront ~sample
+The ~sample

-data, for example, include point tags for environment and availability zone.
+data you can find on each service instance include point tags for environment and availability zone.

 Point tags offer a powerful way of labeling data so that you can slice and dice it in almost any way you can imagine.
 For example, you can use point tags, to label a point’s datacenter, version, etc. and can then group by datacenter or version.